Pearce-Ropion/xml-tools-size-error/README.md

 I believe the error has to do with the size of the file and not the depth of the xml.

-The input file is called `input.xml`
+The input file is called `inputs/main.xml`

 -   File Size: `7MB`
 -   Maximum XML Depth: `29`